martinlehoux/kagamino_blog/content/posts/postgres-aggregates/index.md

   products.id;
 ```

 But of course it’s not always that easy.
-This query give the wrong results, because before grouping and aggregating the rows, you get a single row for every couple of order and review for each product.
+This query give the wrong results, because before grouping and aggregating the rows, you get a single row for every `(order, review)` tuple for each product.
 You should quickly see that `num_reviews` and `num_orders` are the same, and have a mean value of 1000 instead of 100 or 10 as stated in the introduction.

 ```sql
 SELECT